lamhieu-vk/ciser/readme.md

 ciser like a version update forked from tachyons with some new function classname css. like tachyons, ciser help quickly build and design new UI without writing css.

-forked from tachyons and updated by Lam Hieu (@lamhieu-vk). in ciser, I updated many classname fn to make the design work easier than ever, the size of the attributes is added in a reasonable proportion, carefully calculated.
+forked from tachyons and updated by [Lam Hieu (@lamhieu-vk)](https://lamhi.eu/). in ciser, I updated many classname fn to make the design work easier than ever, the size of the attributes is added in a reasonable proportion, carefully calculated.

 most of the properties of the tachyons are retained, so switching from tachyons to ciser will not affect the current interface.

+visit my profile at, style by ciser: `https://lamhi.eu/`

 ## principles